tigredonorte/procurement/docs/tasks/Readme.md

 ## 🎯 Summary

-This execution plan represents a comprehensive roadmap for building the PRA (Procurement Research Assistant) MVP.
+This execution plan represents a comprehensive roadmap for building the Requisio.com MVP.
 The epics are designed to be executed in sequence, with each building upon the foundation of the previous ones.

 Key highlights:
 - **9 Epics** covering all aspects from infrastructure to release